skydoves/Balloon/.github/pull_request_template.md

 $ ./gradlew spotlessApply
 ```

-Then dump binary API of this library that is public in sense of Kotlin visibilities and ensures that the public binary API wasn't changed in a way that make this change binary incompatible.
+Then dump binary APIs of this library that is public in sense of Kotlin visibilities and ensures that the public binary API wasn't changed in a way that makes this change binary incompatible.

 ```bash
 ./gradlew apiDump